 Thomas and his wife Lynn Kendall met while they were students at Indiana University.
 Kendall is the daughter of a Secret Service agent and a nurse.
 The couple married in 1985.

 Thomas ended up agreeing to front $52,000 and a monthly payment of $2,765 until Marc turned 18, then he would receive a lump sum of $100,000.
-Dones filed another suit in 1992 for additional financial support for Marc’s college education.
-Marc is a writer, poet, and Executive Director of the National Innovation Service.
+Dones filed another suit in 1992 for additional financial support for Marc's college education.
+Marc is a writer, poet, and the CEO of the King County Homelessness Authority.

 Isiah Thomas Basketball Career

-Isiah Lord Thomas III was born on April 30, 1961 in Chicago, Illinois as the youngest of nine children.
+Isiah Thomas was born and raised in Chicago, Illinois as the youngest of nine children.
 The point guard was a hoops prodigy from a young age and excelled at St. Joseph High School in Westchester, Illinois — a 90-minute commute from his home.